A Purchasing Power Crisis? (With a Dash of Refinancing Opportunity)

 RRM reduces interest rate risk for both lenders and borrowers by reducing interest rate volatility.

-The nominal rate of interest equals the real rate of interest plus the expected inflation rate plus the cross product of the real rate and the expected inflation rate.
+The nominal rate of interest equals the real rate of interest plus the expected inflation rate plus the cross product of the real rate once known and the projected inflation rate as applied in advance without the benefit of the real effect of inflation is known.
 Real interest rates eliminate the variability created by fluctuations of the expected inflation rate.
 Therefore, the real interest rate utilized by RRM financing is less volatile than the nominal interest rate utilized by nominal financing.
 Simply put:

 1. RRM Nominal Rate of Interest = (Index agreed upon × Real Rate agreed upon) + Index agreed upon × Real Rate Agreed upon).
 Thereby eliminating any delay or lag due to inflationary shocks or publication of index.